MicrosoftDocs/powerapps-docs/powerapps-docs/guidance/planning/enterprise-systems.md

 a look at the [SQL Server Index Architecture and Design Guide](https://docs.microsoft.com/sql/relational-databases/sql-server-index-design-guide?view=sql-server-ver15).

-### Server specification of on-premise systems
+### Server specification of on-premises systems

-Another aspect to consider is your server specification that handles the on-premise gateway.
+Another aspect to consider is your server specification that handles the on-premises gateway.
 If you have too many users accessing the app simultaneously, your server may not be able to cope with all the requests.
-In these situations, you should consider setting up your on-premise gateway to multiple servers to form a cluster.
+In these situations, you should consider setting up your on-premises gateway to multiple servers to form a cluster.
 [This document explains the steps to set up a cluster.](https://docs.microsoft.com/data-integration/gateway/service-gateway-high-availability-clusters)

 ### Volume and frequency of data transmission

-For high volume requests, an approach like dataflows can provide better performance while still allowing integration with on-premise data.
+For high volume requests, an approach like dataflows can provide better performance while still allowing integration with on-premises data.